How To Register A Business Name

 What you will need to do with your LLC’s name depends on if you are already in business or are forming a new LLC.
 For step-by-step instructions of common LLC naming scenarios, skip ahead to:

-A C corporation (C Corp) is a separate legal entity from its owners with a basic operational structure consisting of shareholders, officers, directors, and employees.
+A corporation is a separate legal entity from its owners with a basic operational structure consisting of shareholders, officers, directors, and employees.
 A C corp business structure will protect your personal assets.
 Corporations require a unique name and must meet certain naming requirements, here are a few common requirements:

 - Your name must contain the word “corporation,” “company,” “incorporated,” “limited” or an abbreviation of one of these terms.